 This website is not intended for children and we do not knowingly collect data relating to children.

-We use different methods to collect data from and about you.
-These include”
+We use different methods to collect and process data from and about you.
+These include:

 Our clients.
 Clients or customers of our products may provide your personal data to us.
 An example could be where we administer the share register of a company, that company may provide us with your personal data (e.g. your name, address, and/or bank details).

 Where we need to collect personal data and you fail to provide that data when requested, we may not be able to provide services to you or perform the contract we have or are trying to enter into with you (for example, to provide you with goods or services).
-In some circumstances we may have to cancel a product or service you have with us or cease providing a service we were providing to you.
+In some circumstances we may have to cancel a product or service you have with us or cease providing a service we were providing to you, including restricting, suspending or terminating your account or your access to the Site or certain parts or functionality of the Site.

 You will receive marketing communications from us if you have requested information from us, signed-up for our newsletter, created an account on our website, or otherwise have provided your information or data to us and you have not opted out of receiving that marketing.